 Other information

-Adults & Children over school age: $12
+Adults & school aged Children: $12

 Children under school age: free